Maine Coon cats are well known for having thick, luscious, shaggy fur, but do Maine Coons have a double coat?

 The Maine Coon is a unique cat breed that owners should observe closely on matters concerning its hygiene.

 Bathing your cat is optional, however, should you feel it is necessary then make sure not to do it more regularly than once per month.

 Cats are known to be self-cleaning animals, however, some Maine Coons fail to thoroughly clean their coats due to the long fur they possess.

 Bathing your Maine Coon comes with many benefits that can enhance the well-being of your little feline.

-- Removes Loose Fur: Bathing your Maine Coon helps remove the loose fur that is stuck inbetween their thick hair.
+Bathing your Maine Coon helps remove the loose fur that is stuck in between their thick hair.
 This reduces shedding and lowers mating instincts.

-- Makes Their Coat And Fur Shiny, Clean And Healthy: Using cat shampoo and cat conditioner whilst bathing your cat is advantageous and will leave your cats fur more healthy and attractive.
+Using cat shampoo and cat conditioners like these whilst bathing your cat is advantageous and will leave your cat’s fur more healthy and attractive.

 Best Shampoo For Maine Coon Cats

 Whilst there are many different cat shampoos on the market to choose from, make sure you only purchase the cat shampoo or conditioner that best suits the needs of your cat.

 Don’t get carried away by expensive packaging claiming to heal or fix every single cat issue that you can think of!